-In addition to these, back end development for web applications also requires developers to choose an operating system and back end frameworks for their projects.
+In addition to these, back-end development for web applications also requires developers to choose an operating system and back-end frameworks for their projects.

-LAMP refers to Linux (operating system), Apache (web server), MySQL (database), PHP (programming language).
+LAMP refers to Linux (operating system), Apache (web server), MySQL (database), and PHP (programming language).
 It is one of the most popular back-end tech stacks for web development.
 Full-stack developers prefer LAMP to other tech stacks for its security, flexibility, and customization options.

 MERN is an abbreviation for MongoDB, Express.js, React/Redux, and Node.js.
 Again, this is a full-stack that uses ReactJS for front-end development and NodeJS for back-end development.
 MERN is a popular choice for building responsive single-page applications and large web applications.

 Both MEAN and MERN are full web app stacks.
 So the decision for MEAN vs MERN is actually only based on the differences between Angular and ReactJS for web development.